wnilmini/DRTF/README.md

-This file is the supplimentary .mat files for the journal "Drone Audition: On Measurements and Modeling of Drone-Related Transfer Functions" submitted to IEEE Transactions on Audio, Speech and Language Processing 2024.
+This file is the supplementary .mat files for the journal "Drone Audition: On Measurements and Modeling of Drone-Related Transfer Functions" submitted to IEEE Transactions on Audio, Speech and Language Processing 2024.

 Measurement_Grid.mat: The measurement grid of the experimental setup